Are Chameleons Hard To Take Care Of? What You Should Know Before Getting One

 Updated:

 Having a chameleon as a pet seems like a great choice.
-They’re colorful, can change color, have a long tongue that shoots out at live food and they’re kinda mysterious looking.
+They’re colorful, have a long tongue that shoots out at live food, and they’re kinda mysterious looking.
 But you may have read that they’re not a good choice and might be hard to take care of.

 Chameleons are considered hard to take care of for several reasons: